lee-jiwon/lee-jiwon.github.io/research.md

 Decriminalization of Adultery Likely Changed Women’s Views on Divorce Following Spousal Infidelity in South Korea. *R & R*, *Demographic Research*.

 **Lee, Jiwon** and **Yool Choi.**
 STEMming from Childhood?
-The Role of Childhood in Gender Disparities in Adolescent STEM Aspirations in South Korea. *Under review*.
+The Role of Childhood in Gender Disparities in Adolescent STEM Aspirations in South Korea. *R & R*, *Research in Social Stratification and Mobility*.

 **Lee, Jiwon.**
 Immigrant Incorporation in US Elections, 1994-2020: Trends, Patterns, and Implications. *Under review*.